sara-nl/htdpdocs/source/Pages/compute/prepare_workloads.rst

 Estimate job resources
 ======================

 ..
-The current HT-platform nodes each have 12 physical cores, 96 GB RAM and 0.95 TB scratch space.
+The current Spider nodes each have 12 physical cores, 96 GB RAM and 0.95 TB scratch space.
 Each node has a 10 Gb/s connection.

 ..
 Job resources can be specified and requested either on a local job level by applying options to srun (link to below) or for all jobs within a job script